Image by Rick Wyatt

 Using mercenaries to control conquered lands by private companies is not a new practice, and government hiring corporations to control colonies isn't new either.
 Parliament used the British East India Company to conquer and manage India, and later gave the company trade monopolies in parts of the New World to help pay them.
 The East India Company was expected to provide the necessary "soldiers for hire" to rule India, and profits made from exporting their Indian tea to the American Colonies helped pay for those soldiers.

 The red and white stripes originated in a pattern popular in the Tudor period (1485-1603), and most invariably had the Saint George Cross in the canton.
 Since the British East India Company didn't seem to actually have any real clear expectations on their flag design, other than using horizontal red and white stripes, we have flags with nine, ten, eleven or even thirteen stripes; with various cantons of varying size, some sitting on stripes and some cutting through the stripes.
+Also shown in a painting titled "Two Views of an East Indiaman of the Time of King William III" by Isaac Sailmaker (1633-1721), were long narrow flags with five red and white stripes flown from the foremast and mizzen-mast of EEIC ships, which look like an attempt to make a flag halfway between an ordinary flag and a masthead pennant or streamer.
 One flag expert said, "They seemed to make them up as they went along."
 This isn't surprising because the flags were usually made by the crews of the ships and they were not terribly fussy about details.

-Interestingly enough, although the British East Indies Company didn't trade directly with the North American colonies and their ships were not permitted to fly this ensign north of Saint Helena, there is a 1754 engraving showing a ships off Philadelphia flying the striped flag of 1707.
-Artistic license, perhaps?
+Interestingly enough, although the British East Indies Company didn't trade directly with the North American colonies and their ships were not permitted to fly this ensign north of Saint Helena, there is a 1754 engraving by Thomas Penn showing what appear to be ships off Philadelphia flying the striped flag of 1707.
+However, noted Flag historian Peter Ansoff discovered that the ships in the engraving were in fact copied from an earlier engraving showing ships at anchor in Bombay harbor.
+For more information about the EEIC and more of their flags see the English East India Company on the "Flags of Britain and the United Kingdom" page.

 Image by Phil Nelson